 Brand Specific Issues

-The issues that we have looked at so far are all very generic, but some brands have been linked with specific issues in terms of the air fryer heating up.
+The issues that I have looked at so far are all very generic, but some brands have been linked with specific issues in terms of the air fryer heating up.
 Let’s take a look at what they are.

 One very popular manufacturer of air fryers is Philips and because of this, some common causes for a lack of heat have been identified.
 A lot of people who use the Philips air fryer have observed that the device refuses to heat up unless its cycle and cycle length have been properly set.

 This is a safety feature that is built into the Philips air fryer, but one that can be annoying if you were not aware of it.
 So check that you have clearly selected your cycle and timings before you set your Philips air fryer to go.

 Similarly, the Ninja air fryer has been linked to some common causes.
 You may not be aware of this, but the Ninja air fryer is one of few air fryers that require preheating before you add anything into the basket.

 So if you have added ingredients to your air fryer but notice that it is not heating up, this could be the reason why.
 For future reference, always heat up your Ninja air fryer before you add anything to it.